jsa-aerial/DMM/design-notes/Early-2017/sampling-formalism.md

 First, we supply the answer to this question: if such a situation occurs, the rule is that the `:sample` field will be missing in the result.

-Theere are a few lines of thought, which can be used to justify this rule.
+There are a few lines of thought, which can be used to justify this rule.

-The lack of sample is the correct way to sample from zero measure.
+First of all, the lack of sample is the correct way to sample from zero measure.

 Imagine a sub-probability measure with total probability *P<1*.
 Then it would be nice if on *1-P* fraction of the occasions a sample would be missing